ichiran8/ichiran8/README.md

 ⚡ Fun fact: I also love playing soccer and volleyball in my free time with friends!
 Sometimes I dabble in some Valorant, Minecraft, and some reading!

-📫 Reach out to me at jerrychxn10@gmail.com or chen4419@purdue.edu!
+📫 Reach out to me at jerrychxn10@gmail.com!
 Thanks!